 Old potatoes go soft and horrid but they are perfect for seed to be planted at your green home and will bring you in a wonderful crop of new spuds.

-Last year, potatoes reaped from the garden were kept in the dark in an old cardboard box, eked out because of the mole problem; then we bought a pocket and the old box was forgotten.
-Imagine my surprise this spring when tidying up in the garage to find it, dried up spuds with long skinny shoots searching for light and water.
-They were destined for the worm farms when suddenly I thought that it couldn’t do any harm to plant them.
+Last year potatoes reaped from the garden were kept in the dark in an old cardboard box, eked out because of the mole problem; then we bought a pocket and the old container was forgotten.
+Imagine my surprise this spring when tidying up in the garage to find it, full of dried up spuds with long skinny shoots searching for light and water.
+They were destined for the worm-farms when suddenly I thought that it couldn’t do any harm to plant them.

-Katy Rose is right; we throw away far too much good food.
-And old onions and potatoes are perfect for the garden.
-Huge savings; we haven’t had to buy chats for planting, and they are difficult to get in any case at the best of times, and we won’t be buying potatoes for months this year.
+Katy Rose is right; we throw away far too much good-food.
+And old onions and potatoes are perfect for the garden with huge savings; we haven’t had to buy chats for planting, and they are difficult to get in any case at the best of times.
+We won’t be purchasing spuds for months this year.

-So it’s not such an exaggeration to say that planting an old mouldy potato could influence whether we go senile or not!
-On that note I was saddened by a recent article in the Witness suggesting that because we were highly likely to lose our marbles, we’d better start saving for the day when we would be dumped by our children whom we wouldn’t even recognise in a home.
-There was no mention of what we might do to lessen the chances of that scenario unfolding; like planting an old potato.
+So it’s not such an exaggeration to say that planting an old mouldy potato could influence whether we go senile or not.
+On that note I was saddened by a recent article in the Witness suggesting that because we were highly likely to lose our marbles, we’d better start saving for the day when we would be dumped in a home by our children whom we wouldn’t even recognise.

 Old potatoes can easily be planted if you have a large garden instead of sending them to the dump, or even the compost heap.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!